 The Australian Standards recommend a termite inspection at least every 12 months.
+A complete and thorough termite inspection includes a 10-14 page written report (single page reports are not detailed enough information to provide a proper inspection report).
 Call our specialist technicians now to arrange a free quote for a termite preventative treatment or a thorough visual termite inspection.
 Don’t delay, ring Pest Control North Brisbane (PCNB) today on 1300 442 978.

 Some of the tell-tale signs that you may have termites include, hollow sounding/changes to the timber, the noise of insects moving about in walls (this is often thought that you can hear them eating, but they actually shake their exoskeleton), discolouration/peeling of paint, and of course seeing the termites themselves.
 If you suspect you may have termites, give PCNB a call immediately so we can help protect you before the problem gets worse on 1300 442 978.